martindale/kad/README.md

 By default, Kad uses UDP to facilitate communication between nodes, however it is possible to use a different transport.
-Kad ships with support for UDP, TCP, and WebRTC transports.
+Kad ships with support for UDP, TCP, HTTP, and WebRTC transports.
 To explicitly define the transport to use, set the `transport` option to the appropriate value.